Contents

 Like its structure, the process of producing battery separators is simple.
 The process is by stretching or wet processing the polyolefin material.

 The dry procedure involves using a mechanical force to create the pores.
-And is suitable for higher power densities.
+And it is suitable for higher power densities.

 The wet process involves adding additives to the polyolefin film material.
 Thus, it is a chemical process of creating pores.